When does the shuttle operate?

 Reston Limousine and Travel Service, Inc., an experienced and trusted local transportation provider.
 Now in its fourth decade of service, Reston Limousine, with over 250 vehicles, operates one of the ten largest chauffeured fleets in the country and is one of metropolitan Washington, D.C.’s largest providers of transportation services.
 RTCA was especially attracted to Reston Limousine’s unmatched reputation for reliability, safety, and attention to customer service, all of which earned it a national industry award as Large Operator of the Year.

-We have started with gasoline-powered, 14-passenger (including two wheelchair-accessible seating places), Starcraft Allstar vans (built on a Ford E350 chassis).
+A gasoline-powered, 14-passenger (including two wheelchair-accessible seating places), Starcraft Allstar van (built on a Ford E350 chassis).
 Starcraft is North America’s largest manufacturer of shuttle-bus solutions.
-All vans will be professionally outfitted, with comfortable seating, A/C, and be fully ADA compliant.
+Any van used will be professionally outfitted, with comfortable seating, A/C, and be fully ADA compliant.

 Are there plans to move to electric vehicles (EVs)?